kangah-codes/purple/orbit/src/blog/building-purple.md

 # The Origin Story

-In my search for the ideal budgeting app, I tried dozens.
-Some looked promising at first but always fell short in small but meaningful ways.
-The ones with solid features were often locked behind paywalls.
-Others were cluttered with ads or felt dated, with interfaces that looked like they hadn’t been updated since 2017.
-It quickly became frustrating.
-I wasn’t just looking for something that worked.
-I wanted an app I’d actually enjoy using consistently, especially since I wanted to build better financial habits.
+For quite sometime I've been searching for the perfect <sup>[1]</sup> budgeting app.
+I've installed and used over 10 regularly.
+Some seemed promising, but always fell short in subtle yet important ways.
+The ones with the best features were often behind paywalls, while others were bogged down with ads or had extremely outdated UI.
+It didn’t take long for the frustration to set in.
+I wasn’t just looking for a tool that worked, I needed something I’d actually enjoy using regularly, especially if I was serious about building better financial habits.

 After switching to Android, the search only got more frustrating.
 I couldn’t find a single app that felt modern, intuitive, and actually aligned with how I wanted to manage money.
 At some point, I thought: “If none of these work for me, maybe I can just build my own.”